pgerber/linux-sysadmin-utilities/strip_comments/README.md

 ## Description

-Strip successive commented-out lines and empty lines from files.
+Strip comments and empty lines from files.

 ## Capabilities
 * Detect characters used to introduce comments based on filename
 * Detect characters used to introduce comments based on shebang.
 (Shebangs or those things: #!/bin/bash)
-* reduce adjacent empty and comment-only lines to one line or optionally remove them completely.
+* Reduce adjacent empty and comment-only lines to one line or optionally remove them completely.
-* print line numbers
+* Print line numbers
-* tons of options for flexibility.
+* Tons of options for flexibility.
 Use ***strip_comments --help*** to learn more.

 ## Sample
 Here is a excerpt from a TOR config file I found on one of my machines.
 It's pretty hard to find the actual configuration part.